buchgr/bazel-remote/README.md

    --gcs_proxy.json_credentials_file value Path to a JSON file that contains
       Google credentials for the Google Cloud Storage proxy backend.
       [$BAZEL_REMOTE_GCS_JSON_CREDENTIALS_FILE]

+   --ldap.url value The LDAP URL which may include a port.
+LDAP over SSL
+      (LDAPs) is supported.
+      [$BAZEL_REMOTE_LDAP_URL]

+   --ldap.base_dn value The distinguished name of the search base.
+      [$BAZEL_REMOTE_LDAP_BASE_DN]

+   --ldap.bind_user value The user who is allowed to perform a search within
+      the base DN.
+If none is specified the connection and the search is performed without an authentication.
+It is recommended to use a read-only account.
+      [$BAZEL_REMOTE_LDAP_BIND_USER]

+   --ldap.bind_password value The password of the bind user.
+      [$BAZEL_REMOTE_LDAP_BIND_PASSWORD]

+   --ldap.username_attribute value The user attribute of a connecting user.
+      (default: "uid")
+      [$BAZEL_REMOTE_LDAP_USER_ATTRIBUTE]

+   --ldap.groups value Filter clause for searching groups.
+This option can be
+      given multiple times and the groups are OR connected in the search query.
+      [$BAZEL_REMOTE_LDAP_GROUPS]

+   --ldap.cache_time value The amount of time to cache a successful
+      authentication in seconds. (default 3600)
+      [$BAZEL_REMOTE_LDAP_CACHE_TIME]

    --s3.endpoint value The S3/minio endpoint to use when using S3 proxy
       backend. [$BAZEL_REMOTE_S3_ENDPOINT]